From December 2015 Cottees will be operating from new purpose built premises at Mannings Heath Road, Poole, Dorset.

-“Cottees” is situated in the walled market town
+“Cottees” were originally situated in the walled market town

 The town of Wareham was granted a civic charter in 1211 by King

 John for weekly markets and an annual Fair and in 1703 Queen Anne

 “Cottees” was not in business then, but if they had been they would

 have been as popular as they are now.
 At the beginning of the 20th century

 Arthur Rodgers was running Wareham Market, with livestock sales and fairs under